bosky101/marksup/README.md

-#MarkUp

-Markdown is known to render read-only text aptly.
+#MarksUp

 The goal of Markup is to create an intuitive language able to create form elements, where content might be more interactive.
 Hence the 'up'.
+Markdown is known to render read-only text aptly, but has been Marksup's inspiration.

 With simplicity in mind, there are certain assumptions made:
 - Elements will be created top down, each element written on a new line